Record U.S. Exports Support a Record 11.3 Million Jobs in 2013

 U.S. Customs and Border Protection (CBP) has issued updated figures for the Customs-Trade Partnership Against Terrorism (C-TPAT) program.
 As of February 3, 2014, the program has 10,702 certified members.
 Importers comprise 40% of the membership followed by carriers at 29%, foreign manufacturers at 13%, consolidators at 9%, brokers at 8%, and marine port authorities and terminal operators at less than 1%.
 There are 336 tier 3 importers which comprise only 8% of the importer membership.
 Just over 3000 companies have been suspended or removed from the C-TPAT program.

 Customs has recently posted materials to help companies with the C-TPAT process.
-This Resource Library and Job Aids page includes samples of documents such as the 7 point container checklist, a discrepancy log, sample procedures for employee background checks, a training checklist, and more.
+Resource Library and Job Aids page includes samples of documents such as the 7 point container checklist, a discrepancy log, sample procedures for employee background checks, a training checklist, and more.
 These documents can be used by C-TPAT members as well as by companies in their supply chain to comply with security criteria.

 FDA Announces Secure Supply Chain Pilot for Drug Importations